Skip to content

 Click any row in the submissions table to open a detailed view of that response.
 The response detail panel shows:

 • Email notification status — a badge indicating whether notification and thank-you emails were sent successfully, with a tooltip showing full details.
+In-progress saves do not send these emails.

 • Full response data — rendered as an interactive, read-only version of your form with all answers filled in.
 This lets you see the response exactly as the respondent completed it, including any conditional logic or multi-page navigation.